 My first book, Masculinity and Power in Irish Nationalism, was published by Palgrave-Macmillan – as part of their Genders and Sexualities in History series – and was awarded the 2016 James S. Donnelly, Sr. Prize for Books in History and Social Sciences from the American Conference for Irish Studies.
 This book is based on my doctoral dissertation.

 My peer-reviewed work has been published in New Hibernia Review, the Journal of World-Systems Research, Éire-Ireland, Israel Studies, the Journal of Imperial and Commonwealth History, and the Journal of Jewish Studies.
-My writing has also appeared in Jacobin, The Irish Story, The Irish Times, The Irish Echo, Logos, The Village, The Montreal Review of Books and Breac: A Digital Journal of Irish Studies.
+My writing has also appeared in Jacobin, The Irish Story, The Irish Times, History Ireland, The Irish Echo, Logos, The Village, The Montreal Review of Books and Breac: A Digital Journal of Irish Studies.
 I currently serve as Book Review Editor for H-Ideas.

 See my CV for more details.